secretstartups/handbook/sites/handbook/source/handbook/marketing/field-marketing/index.html.md

 ## Digital Tactics

 - To run plays where we are targeting a specific geography or where we would like to propose content syndication, we work through our Digital Marketing Programs team.
-Please create an issue utilizing DMPs [Paid Digital Request Issue Template](https://gitlab.com/gitlab-com/marketing/digital-marketing-programs/-/issues/new?issuable_template=paid-digital-request) if you'd like them to do work for you.
+Please create an issue utilizing DMPs [Paid Digital Request Issue Template](https://gitlab.com/gitlab-com/marketing/demand-generation/digital-marketing/-/issues/new?issuable_template=paid-digital-request) if you'd like them to do work for you.
-- To run plays where we are targeting a specific list of accounts, we work with our ABM team utilizing [this issue template](https://gitlab.com/gitlab-com/marketing/account-based-marketing/-/blob/master/.gitlab/issue_templates/Demandbase_Campaign_Request_Template.md).
+- To run plays where we are targeting a specific list of accounts, we utilize [Demandbase](/handbook/marketing/account-based-marketing/demandbase/).

 ### Working with PMG